 How is a bone marrow or stem cell transplant performed?

 The collected stem cells are added to a solution that is put into the body by using a drip, similar to receiving a blood transfusion.
 These cells enter the bloodstream and then travel to the bones, where they can start producing blood cells again.
 In people who have cancer, this is performed the day after treatment with chemotherapy or radiotherapy ends.

-Because having a transplant involves being given different medicines and blood transfusions as well as the transplant itself, the patient may be given a central line, or central venous catheter.
+Because having a transplant involves being given different drugs and blood transfusions as well as the transplant itself, the patient may be given a central line, or central venous catheter.
 An operation will be performed to insert a thin tube through the skin near the collarbone and into a large vein near the heart.

 The transplant itself isn't painful, but the person will need to remain in hospital for between 5 to 6 weeks while their bone marrow recovers, allowing time for the donated stem cells to settle in and start producing new cells.
 Antibiotics are often given to limit the risk of infection, which is particularly high during this period and the reason why the person may be placed in isolation.
 Blood transfusions may also be necessary until the bone marrow is making enough new blood cells.
 The person will also be monitored to ensure the stem cells have been accepted.